Photographer Resources

 Multi-Rider Peloton Tagging in Cycling Photography — AI Reads Back Numbers

-Cycling pelotons have 50-100 riders packed together, bibs on their backs (not fronts), and overlapping frames.
+Cycling pelotons pack riders together, with bibs on their backs and overlapping in the frame.
 Here's how AI detects and tags every visible bib at scale.

 Read guide

-Multi-Subject Tagging in Marathon Photography — How AI Tags Every Runner
+Multi-Subject Tagging in Marathon Photography — Tag Every Runner

 Read guide